How to Vote

 1) Election Day

 On Election Day, every elector is assigned a voting location based on their place of ordinary residence.
-Electors may only vote at their assigned voting location.
+Electors may only vote at their assigned voting location on Election Day.

 All Election Day voting locations are open from 9:00am to 8:00pm.

-Election Day voting locations are most commonly established in schools, churches, community halls, and other public buildings to provide electors with an accessible voting location that is close to where they live.
+Election Day voting locations are most commonly in schools, churches, community halls, and other public buildings to provide electors with an accessible voting location close to where they live.

-Electors that are unable to vote on Election Day should consider voting during one of the five advance voting days, voting at the local returning office, or voting by mail.
+Electors who are unable to vote on Election Day should consider voting during one of the five advance voting days, or voting by mail using a special ballot.

 2) Advance Voting

-Advance voting takes place the week before Election Day, from Tuesday through Saturday between 9:00am and 8:00pm.
-While days and hours of operation may vary for some locations, every electoral division will have at least one location open for the full advance voting period.
+Advance voting takes place from Tuesday through Saturday between 9:00am and 8:00pm the week before Election Day.
+While days and hours of operation may vary for some advance voting locations, every electoral division will have at least one location open for the full advance voting period.

-Electors may choose to vote at any advance voting location.
+Electors may choose to vote at any advance voting location in their electoral division.

 Advance voting locations are commonly established in malls, community centres, libraries, work camps, universities, and other public buildings to provide electors with locations that are convenient to where they live, work, shop, or travel.

-Voting in advance is the preferred option for electors who cannot attend their assigned voting location on Election Day such as students studying away from home and persons who may be working away or travelling on Election Day.
-Electors can vote at any advance voting location in the electoral division.
-Electors who cannot vote at an advance or Election Day location can also vote by mail or at their local returning office.
+Voting in advance is the preferred option for electors who cannot attend their assigned voting location on Election Day, such as students studying away from home and people who may be working away or travelling on Election Day.
+Electors can vote at any advance voting location in their electoral division.
+Electors who cannot vote at an advance or Election Day location can instead vote by mail.

-If you are unable to vote on Election Day or on advance voting days due to one of the following reasons, you may vote at the returning office for your electoral division.
+If you are unable to vote on Election Day or on advance voting days due to one of the following reasons, you may vote by mail for your electoral division.

 • Physically disabled,